 Other Lupus Symptoms

-In the absence of the characteristic facial blemish, diagnosis can be delayed.
+In the absence of the characteristic facial blemish, there can be a delay in lupus diagnosis.
 It is not likely that a doctor will suspect lupus for everyone with fatigue, dry eyes, irregular cardiology, persisent joint pain, cold sensitivity (Raynaud’s Phenomenon) digestive or endocrine disorders, and light sensitivity.
 A family history of autoimmune disease—not particularly lupus—may alert an astute physician.

 For most people, it takes months or even years to get diagnosed.

-Gorman’s lupus began more than a dozen years ago with pain that ran from her back to her side.
+Gorman’s lupus began more than a dozen years ago with the primary symptom of pain that ran from her back to her side.
 A chest x-ray showed pleural effusion—a buildup of fluid between the layers of lung tissue.
-Subsequent visits to a pulmonologist and a rheumatologist led to a blood test that showed a high presence of antinuclear antibodies and the diagnosis that she had a “very solid case of lupus.”
+Subsequent visits to a pulmonologist and a rheumatologist led to a blood test that showed a high presence of antinuclear antibodies and the diagnosis of a “very solid case of lupus.”

 Diagnosing and Treating Lupus